Classic Motorcycle Build

 motorcycle brake caliper

-This caliper was bone dry, so I didn't need to worry about leaking brake fluid!
+This caliper was bone dry, so there was no worry about leaking brake fluid!

 Headlamp Removal